Deficuet/UnityKt/README.md

 fun main() {
     val context: ImportContext = AssetManager.loadFile("C:/path/to/AssetBundle.aab")

     //If there is no Texture2D object, IndexOutOfBoundsException will be thrown.
     //You can consider the function firstOfOrNull<>()
-    val tex: Texture2D = context.objects.firstObjectOf<Texture2D>()
+    //The data of this Texture2D object has not been read yet. val tex: Texture2D = context.objects.firstObjectOf<Texture2D>()

+    //The object data will initialize as long as you access its properties.
     ImageIO.write(tex.image, "png", File("C:/whatever/you/want/tex.png"))
 }
 ```